Programme

 By Dr Kate Ippolito (Centre for Higher Education Research & Scholarship), Dr Manuela Mura (Faculty of Medicine Centre)

-Join a workshop to explore the connections between learning, enjoyment, and more difficult emotions.
-We will use science of emotion to explore how a surprising variety of emotions support learning.
+A workshop to explore the connections between learning, enjoyment, and more difficult emotions.
+Science of emotion was used to explore how a surprising variety of emotions support learning.
 Techniques for working with emotions whilst learning will be offered, including how to navigate discomfort, frustration and uncertainty to become a more self-aware and adaptable learner.

 By Professor Martyn Kingsbury (Centre for Higher Education Research and Scholarship)